telerik/maui-docs/controls/datetimepicker/selection.md

 ---
 title: Selection
 page_title: .NET MAUI DateTimePicker Documentation - Selection
-description:  Learn more about the selection functionality that Telerik UI for .NET MAUI DateTimePicker control provides
+description:  Learn more about the selection functionality that the Telerik UI for .NET MAUI DateTimePicker control provides.
 position: 5
 slug: datetimepicker-selection
 ---